konomu/lagrange-personal/_posts/2024-07-20-wa-ga-basics.md

   <b><li>｢君が主役だ。｣</li></b>
 </ol>

 The first seven structures are called は structures because they all contain topic-marking は.
-The last two structures are called が structures, because they only contain が. **viii** uses subject-marking が, and **ix** uses exclusive が.
-In the following chapter, we will learn about the three structures in bold, as these are the most basic and common sentence structures of Japanese.
+The last two structures are called が structures because they only contain が. **viii** uses subject-marking が, and **ix** uses exclusive が.
+In the following chapter, we will learn about the three structures in bold, as these are the most basic and common sentence structures in Japanese.
 The rest of the structures will be introduced in [Additional は Structures](wa-ga-other/#additional).

 By familiarizing yourself with the prototypical sentence structures of Japanese grammar, my hope is that you'll be able to read a sentence and figure out **what** は or が is doing in that sentence.
-In chapter 2 through 6 of this series, you'll learn **why** one particle is used over the other, and how we can use that knowledge to choose between using は and が.
+In chapters 2 through 6 of this series, you'll learn **why** one particle is used over the other, and how we can use that knowledge to choose between using は and が.

 # <a name="topic-sentences" style="text-decoration: none;">｢父はこの本を買ってくれた。｣: Basic Topic Sentences